shanecav/horizon-redux/README.md

 ## Alternative Approaches

+1. [redux-observable](https://redux-observable.js.org/) is honestly a more elegant approach.
+If you aren't interested in learning RxJS, then horizon-redux will work fine, but redux-observable is a great library made by smart people (and it's worth learning RxJS if you're using Horizon).
+Because most Horizon.io collection methods return RxJS Observables, using redux-observable should be pretty easy to integrate.

-1. [redux-saga](https://github.com/yelouafi/redux-saga) is a great option if you find that you need more power than horizon-redux offers. redux-saga is a much bigger library with a larger API.
+2. [redux-saga](https://github.com/yelouafi/redux-saga) is a great option if you find that you need more power than horizon-redux offers. redux-saga is a much bigger library with a larger API.
 With this approach, you'll likely end up writing more code than you would with horizon-redux, but it may be necessary for more complex apps.
 [Check out an example app using Horizon.io with redux-saga](https://github.com/shanecav/horizon-redux-saga).

-2. If you're already comfortable with RxJS, then [redux-observable](https://redux-observable.js.org/) may feel more natural to you than horizon-redux.
-Because most Horizon.io collection methods return RxJS Observables, using redux-observable should be pretty easy to integrate.

 ## License